Andresas106/MindQuake/README.md

 # 📱 MindQuake

-**TriviaApp** is a mobile quiz game built with **React Native**.
+**MindQuake** is a mobile quiz game built with **React Native**.
 Challenge yourself with trivia questions across various categories, earn experience points (XP), unlock achievements, and climb the global leaderboard!

 ---